Set#

 Multi-Dimensional Sets#

 It is often necessary to provide mappings between elements of different sets.
 For this purpose, GAMSPy allows the use of multi-dimensional sets.
-For the current maximum number of permitted dimensions, see Dimensions in the GAMS documentation.
+GAMSPy sets can have up to 20 dimensions.
 The next two subsections explain how to express one-to-one and many-to-many mappings between sets.

 One-to-one Mapping#